Types of Degrees Robotics Technology Majors Are Getting

-In the 2018-2019 academic year, 60 schools offered some type of robotics technology/technician program.
+In 2019-2020, 68 schools offered a robotics tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (2-4 Years)||0||0|